EX-PERGAMENSCHIKOW MONTAGNANA MODEL C.1735

-This cello was played for 20 years by the much loved Russian soloist, teacher and chamber musician Boris Pergamenschikow.
+This famous Montagnana cello was played for 20 years by the much loved Russian soloist, teacher and chamber musician Boris Pergamenschikow.
 He won the gold medal in the Tchaikovsky competition in Moscow in 1974 and emigrated to the West in 1977.
 He was revered as a musician of the highest quality and was once described as “a soloist in the 18th century mould.”
 The cello is now owned by the Razumovsky Trust and is currently used by the internationally acclaimed Belgian soloist David Cohen.

-Montagnana was a pupil of Gofriller in Venice and inherited a more eclectic tradition of violin making than Stradivari, who was a direct descendent of the Cremonese School.
+Domenico Montagnana was a pupil of Matteo Gofriller in Venice and inherited a more eclectic tradition of violin making than Stradivari, who was a direct descendant of the Cremonese School.
 The Venetian school may have looked to Cremona for inspiration but ultimately developed its own style, nowhere more strongly than in cello making.
 Venetian instrument making must be seen in the context of Venice as a secular republic and an important international trading hub.
 The role of music was predominantly commercial (rather than ecclesiastical) in Venice, whose vibrant arts scene and annual carnival drew in wealthy pleasure-seeking visitors from afar.
 Wood and varnish of exceptional quality were readily available for Venetian cello makers to turn into lush, extravagant instruments for an opulent and luxury-obsessed clientele.

 Cello making formed a major part of Montagnana’s output, partly in response to the popularity of the cello in Venice but probably also because the size and scale of the cello suited Montagnana’s style of workmanship.
 His cello model, at 740mm, is not as long as Stradivari’s but was very broad, causing many of his instruments (including the ‘Pergamenschikow’) to be reduced in width in later years.
 On the ‘Pergamenschikow’ cello, wood was removed only along the centre joints of the front and back plates which has resulted in an instrument of exceptional playing qualities for modern use whilst retaining all the details of Montagnana’s voluptuous carving around the edges of the cello.